zircleUI/docs/docs/guide/design-guide.md

 # Design guide

 The Tizen team has published an [awesome guide of design principles for their wearable ui](https://developer.tizen.org/design/wearable/design-principles).
-The following content is an adaptation of some useful tips that may help you when use zircle ui.
+The following content is an adaptation of some useful tips that may help you when use **zircle ui**.

 ## Design Principles